What is a Swami?

 Being a Sanyassa is to be in the present without regret from the past and to devote full attention and energy to our actions, tasks and not to the results or gain of those actions, while at the same time performing those actions to the best of our capabilities.

 A Sannyasa has to do with the renunciation of expectations, obsession with reputation, with the sense of the need of things and people.

 Renunciation has nothing to do with giving up comfort or material possessions, but to have the ability to be in the same inner attitude of happiness with or without them.
 If we have then we are happy and if we don’t, we’re still as happy.

 There you have, the best explanation I can offer you about what am I and why.

 I’m in a spiritual journey and I face life with equanimity, with a calm and detached emotional attitude toward any pleasant or unpleasant feeling.
-Be reassure that I am not in a sect or a religious cult, that I don’t have to give up comforts, material possessions or pleasures from life; I just renounce to the common fact of being emotionally attach to them.
+Be reassured that I am not in a sect or a religious cult, that I don’t have to give up comforts, material possessions or pleasures from life; I just renounce to the common fact of being emotionally attached to them.

 A happy life is not about what we have or what we are, but what we make of it.